-The Medicaid Fraud Control Unit investigates and prosecutes fraud and abuse committed by physicians, hospitals, laboratories, pharmacists, dentists, ambulance and taxi services, sellers of durable medical equipment, and other service providers.
+The Medicaid Fraud Control Unit investigates and prosecutes fraud and abuse committed by providers such as physicians, facilities, pharmacists, durable medical equipment suppliers,home health services, transportation services, and other providers.
 The MFCU seeks to recover monies improperly paid by the Medicaid program and to prosecute criminal conduct.

 A provider is any person or entity who bills the South Dakota Medicaid Program for goods or services provided to a Medicaid recipient.
 The actual fraudulent schemes engaged in by dishonest providers are too numerous to count.